jpuli/pqvp/README.md

 ## [Link to DAAS  Web Application ](http://daas.qualapps.com/)

 This application is fully responsive and complies with ADA guidelines.
-It is best viewed in Chrome or FireFox, but will function in Edge or IE.
+It is best viewed in Chrome or FireFox, but will function in Edge or IE. We created three users, each with a different role: Janepublic (Viewer), Johnappleseed (Approver), and SaraJaneSmith (Creator).
+To review this web-application and evaluate the functionlity, use the following credentials:

-Username: Johnappleseed
+**Username: Johnappleseed

-Password: Appleseed
+**Password: Appleseed

 ## Managing Product Development
 Link to JIRA